marmelab/react-admin/docs/useChoicesContext.md

     availableChoices, // an array of the available choices records, e.g. [{ id: 123, title: 'hello world' }, { ... }],.
     selectedChoices, // an array of the selected choices records, e.g. [{ id: 123, title: 'hello world' }, { ... }],.
     total, // the total number of results for the current filters, excluding pagination.
 Useful to build the pagination controls, e.g. 23
-    isFetching, // boolean that is true on mount, and false once the data was fetched isLoading, // boolean that is true until the data is available error, // Will contain any error that occurred while fetching data
+    isFetching, // boolean that is true while the record is being fetched, and false once the record is fetched isLoading, // boolean that is true until the data is available for the first time error, // Will contain any error that occurred while fetching data
     // pagination
     page, // the current page.
 Starts at 1